Grevgatan 26 is just the place for indulging and developing your passion for wine.

 Every Friday we welcome you to Grevgatan 26 to sample champagne from different producers.
 The Friday Champagne has become a hugely popular activity with our MFW Connoisseur members, indeed something of a ritual: rounding off the working week, starting off the evening and heralding the weekend.
 The Wine Bar is transformed into an effervescent hangout with music, exquisite champagne and appropriate shellfish.
 And of course you also enjoy your own wines if you feel like it.

 The MFW Saturday lunch was one of many news for 2015 - and it has been a success.
 It's a spin-off of our pop-up restaurants and seasonal dinners, the difference being that we focus on a daytime activity for those of You who have difficulties to attend in the evenings.
 The Saturday Lunches will provide you with more opportunities to open up your bottles and get more use from your cellar.
-During 2018 Saturday lunches will be arranged on the following Saturdays: October 13 and December 1.
+During 2021 Saturday lunches will be arranged on the following Saturdays: February 13 and March 27 and October 9.

-Sharing is the greatest thing in life, and during 2018 we arrange three BYOB-dinners (Bring Your Own Bottle): one in february and one in september.
+Sharing is the greatest thing in life, and during 2021 we arrange at least one BYOB-dinner (Bring Your Own Bottle): for now, this will be in September.
 Here you'll find special three course menus to which you bring a first-rate wine (preferably mature), to open and try together with like minds.
 You deposit the bottle a couple of days in advance and we will serve them blindly in three flights - one for each course.
 These exercises are both fun and educational!

 Six times yearly, we organise pop-up restaurants.
 On these occasions, the foremost chefs and restaurants take up residence at MFW for two days.
 You can drink your own wines with specially composed meals.